zetanli/Sentimental_Analysis_for_The_Wandering_Earth_Reviews/README.md

 I follow the belowing steps to do data preparation.

-\circ remove characters like punctuation, numbers, other characters.
+\cdot remove characters like punctuation, numbers, other characters.
 \circ tokenize
 \circ lematize
 \circ remove stop words